JohannesBuchner/APEMoST/doc/contact.rst

 	johannes dot buchner dot acad [ät] gmx dot com

-Try putting apemost in the subject.
-Maybe there will be a guestbook or a mailing list later on.
+Put APEMoST in the subject.

 Written by Johannes Buchner. `Back to the main site <index.html>`_